 This one hits home even for me a little bit.
 I don’t regret rescuing my puppy child, but I will admit that I did not consider the consequences of apartment living with a large breed or how it would limit my budget every month.
 While these sacrifices were worth it, it would have been better to plan for them.
 If you don’t own your house, they can limit your rental options as well.

 Adopting a pet is well worth it but being prepared for the realities of the extra expenses and extra work are important so that you can make sure everyone in the family is onboard with helping out.
 Best Friends has a long list of useful pet adoption tips to help you be prepared for the realities that come with your new lovable four legged family member.
-What advice do you have for others considering adoption?
-Which of these pet adoption tips do you feel is most important and why?

 Related Posts: